yaikobzeray/dev-journal/activity_log.md

 Implemented BLoC pattern in Flutter for state management.
 Event → State flow is very predictable.

 *Logged at 16:36 · Commit #3 · Salzburg, Austria 🇦🇹*

+## [DJANGO] Wednesday, 15 May 2024 — Entry 1

+Set up Django with PostgreSQL — practiced database migrations and schema management.

+*Logged at 16:36 · Commit #1 · Salzburg, Austria 🇦🇹*